gardener-attic/component-cli/docs/reference/component-cli_ctf_push.md

 ```
       --allow-plain-http         allows the fallback to http if the oci registry does not support https
       --cc-config string         path to the local concourse config file
-  -h, --help                     help for pull
+  -h, --help                     help for push
-  -O, --output-dir string        specifies the output where the artifact should be written.
       --registry-config string   path to the dockerconfig.json with the oci registry authentication information
+      --repo-ctx string          repository context url for component to upload.
+The repository url will be automatically added to the repository contexts.
+  -t, --tag stringArray          set additional tags on the oci artifact
 ```

 ### Options inherited from parent commands